The Honey Harvest

 - Waiting several days before extracting: the longer the wait under uncontrolled conditions, the greater the risks.

-1.7 Special cases by honey type
+1.7 Special cases according to honey type

 |